 Cranemaster® High Performance Features

-For demanding operations, we have developed Cranemaster® units with improved performance and additional functionality.
-All our control systems are designed with maximum focus on safety, and depending on system, they offer sensor redundancy, manual override, and fail-safe modes.
+Cranemaster offers several solutions to improve performance and add additional functionality to the Cranemaster® units.
+All control systems are designed with maximum focus on safety, and depending on system, they offer sensor redundancy, manual override, and fail-safe modes.
 The computer based systems are DNV GL technology certified.

 Adaptive change of Cranemaster® settings during lifting